 In July 2016, NPS signed an agreement on restoration design with the U.S. Army Corps of Engineers and in September, NPS had a “Rapid Review Team” presentation, precursor to the “Design Advisory Board,” required for projects costing over $1 million.

-FODM will try to provide updates at this site as we receive them from NPS.
+FODM will try to provide updates as we receive them.